libermandovev/algosec-ansible-role/docs/modules/algosec_add_single_application_flow_module.rst

            <td></td>
            <td>
                <div>
                     Comma separated list of traffic services to allow in the flow.
-Services can be as defined on Algosec BusinessFlow or in a proto/port format (only UDP and TCP are supported as proto. e.g. tcp/50).
+Services can be as defined on AlgoSec BusinessFlow or in a proto/port format (only UDP and TCP are supported as proto. e.g. tcp/50).
                </div>
            </td>